 He sighed again.
 "I don't know.
-The general rule is that you keep saying the prayers over and over until you believe them, obey them, and are genuinely repentant.
-Even for one of us that could take days; I'm not sure it'd ever work for you.
-Could you ever believe in and fully accept the Holy Covenant?"
+The general rule is that you keep saying the prayers over a over until you believe them, obey them, and are genuinely re-pentant.
+Even for one of us the could take days; I'm not sure it'd ever work for you.
+Could you ever be-lieve in and fully accepted the Holy Covenant?"

 She collapsed and sighed as tears of frustration rose within her.
-No, she had to admit to herself, she couldn't.
-This God or Holy Spirit or whatever was as inflexible as a computer-it probably was some kind of cosmic computer.
-It would accept nothing less than total submission because it could do nothing else, and it could see into her mind.
+No, she had to admit to herse she couldn't.
+This God or Holy Spirit or whatever was as inflexible as a computer-it probably w some kind of cosmic computer.
+It would accept nothing less than total submission because could do nothing else, and it could see into her mind.